 Time Sample Tasks Expected Outcome Resources 10' Warm up In small groups, students look at the pictures and discuss the questions Go over vocabulary as needed Generate interest Activate prior knowledge PLS Worksheet: Get Ready!
 15' Vocabulary collocations Students match up the words on the left column with the words that collocate on the right Students fill in the blanks with the vocabulary words from the left column Go over any new vocabulary as needed In pairs, students discuss the situations in the sentences and relate them to personal experiences Identify some key words and collocations related to prize and contest scams Discuss personal experiences with scams PLS Worksheet: Vocabulary Match Up!
-Scams to Avoid, p.
-13. 15' Predict and read Students identify the three types of scams in the PLS booklet and match the descriptions with the type of scam Students skim the PLS booklet to check their answers Check the answers as a class and go over vocabulary as needed Identify types of scams and their main characteristics Skim to check information and specific details about various scams PLS Worksheet: Identify the Scam!
-Scams to Avoid, p.
-13-14.
-20' Read and respond Students read and respond to the comprehension questions In small groups, students discuss scams they know about in their own countries Understand the main details about prize and contest scams PLS Worksheet: Read and Answer!
-Scams to Avoid, p.
-13-14.
+Refer to PLS wikibook - Scams to Avoid 15' Predict and read Students identify the three types of scams in the PLS booklet and match the descriptions with the type of scam Students skim the PLS booklet to check their answers Check the answers as a class and go over vocabulary as needed Identify types of scams and their main characteristics Skim to check information and specific details about various scams PLS Worksheet: Identify the Scam!
+Refer to PLS wikibook - Scams to Avoid